Raleigh Police Department: Equipment

+Selective Enforcement Unit

-Raleigh also has three full-time Selective Enforcement Unit (SEU) Teams, which is Raleigh's equivalent of a SWAT Team.
-Officers assigned to SEU carry a wide variety of specialized equipment and weaponry including the M4 Carbine, Heckler and Koch MP5, and UMP-45.
-Additional specialized units within the department often field other items and pieces of equipment specific to the task which they are designated to perform.
+The Raleigh Police Department maintains three full-time Selective Enforcement Unit (SEU) teams, which serve as the department's specialized tactical unit.
+Officers assigned to SEU are equipped with a variety of specialized equipment and weapons appropriate for tactical operations, including the M4 Carbine, Heckler & Koch MP5, and UMP-45.

+Other specialized units within the department may use additional equipment and weapons based on the specific duties and operational needs of their assignments.